jgori-ouistiti/imlmlib/README.md

 # imlmlib
 This imlmlib, an inference, simulation and utility library for interaction modalities that leverage memory.

+# building/using the library

+1. You can download the source and use the library with poetry
+2. You can download the source and install it with pip (use -e if you want to edit)
+3. You can download the module directly from [PyPI](https://pypi.org/project/imlmlib/)

 ## Memory Models